mesonbuild/meson/docs/markdown/Reference-manual.md

     subdir_done()
 ```

-Stops further interpretation of the meson script file from the point
+Stops further interpretation of the Meson script file from the point
 of the invocation.
 All steps executed up to this point are valid and
-will be executed by meson.
+will be executed by Meson.
 This means that all targets defined before
 the call of `subdir_done` will be build.

 If the current script was called by `subdir` the execution returns to
 the calling directory and continues as if the script had reached the
 end.
-If the current script is the top level script meson configures
+If the current script is the top level script Meson configures
 the project as defined up to this point.

 Example: